 What makes someone a survivor?
 A characteristic survivor possesses the skills and qualities mentioned in this post.
 In a nutshell, a survivor can cope with anything, can find stability within him/herself, no matter what circumstances they are facing at the moment.

 Why are survival skills needed?
 Simply put, they are the deciding factor between life and death.
-If you are motivated to survive, you will need to master many useful skills, such as adapting to anything, starting a fire, making a shelter, using the right tools, and so on.
+If you are motivated to survive, you will need to master many useful survival skills, such as adapting to anything, starting a fire, making a shelter, using the right tools, and so on.